FoxLisk/alttp-notes/all bosses no eg/route.md

 # Ice

   * s&q
-  * reset the console
   * link's house
-    * if you have arrows and bombs, use them for splashless (search index is reset by the console reset)
+    * if you have arrows and bombs, use them for splashless (search index should be set correctly from the last hookpush if you beamed fast after breaking the block)
       * this means go right one screen, down one screen. then shoot 3 arrows & place 2 bombs and hop in the lake
     * otherwise, go only one screen right
       * then clip below the transition, run over to the right side